 Though reinforcing your front door will make it far more difficult for burglars to break into your home, there are other measures you can take that will secure the entryway to your home.

 In the unlikely event that an intruder does force entry through your secure front door, a burglar alarm system will draw attention to the scene of the crime.
 This will alert neighbours or passers-to calling the Police.
-More importantly, Banham burglar alarms can be connected to our Alarm Receiving Centre (ARC), which means security professionals will be on hand to respond to any activations 24 hours a day.
+More importantly, Banham burglar alarms can be connected to our Alarm Receiving Centre, which means security professionals will be on hand to respond to any activations 24 hours a day.

 As well as deterring criminals who notice them, home CCTV systems go a long way to help with catching any burglars who manage to get away.
 Whether you install a single camera in your doorway, or a whole network of cameras around the property, you’ll make a huge difference to your home’s safety.
-These cameras can also be monitored by our trained professional in our ARC for added peace of mind.
+These cameras can also be monitored by our trained professional in our Alarm Receiving Centre for added peace of mind.

 Free obligation-free security survey